 The Space Center located in Houston, Texas opened in 1992 and has been the official visitor’s facility of the National Aeronautics and Space Administration’s center for human spaceflight activities.
 The center had it’s designed input from Walt Disney Imagineering and boasts of the NASA Tram Tour as well as the Rocket Park.
 With the Tram Tour, visitors can enjoy a view of the control centers and several workshops.
 The site is sure to send about a million visitors a year away in admiration.

 History lovers, now it’s your turn!
-Tell us which historic place you are most inclined to visit?
+Which historic place are you planning on visiting?
 Which site represents the history of America the most to you?